valejmdev/ThenearlyendlessTextadventurepp2/assets/docs/readmepages/TESTING.md

 -   The site was marginally tested on other browsers, such as Firefox and Opera.
 -   Internet Explorer was not tested and the site was not developed with it in mind as support for the browser is gradually 		being dropped.
 ***

+### Manual Testing
+- As mentioned int the Testing Parts above i have tried every possible theme and all options buttons
+- I have reseted the game with the reset button in any part and any theme of the game, ensuring that it works
+- I have provided screenshots to the **Features** Part of this Readme.
+- Due to very high replayability it is not possible to create screenshots for all possible Game scenarios.

 ### Functionality
 -   All links have been hovered and clicked to ensure accessibility.
 -   Pages all load correctly on all device screen sizes.